Irish leaders pay tribute to Pope as ‘exceptional’ and ‘remarkable’ figure

 “It is important that the steps he took are built upon as they constitute a source of hope in the years to come.”

-Mr Martin said he had been impressed by Pope Francis when he met him during his visit to Ireland in 2018.
+Irish premier Micheal Martin said people valued Pope Francis’s leadership and humility, and that he had been impressed by him when they met during his 2018 visit to Ireland.

-“I had the honour of meeting Pope Francis in Dublin Castle during that visit and was impressed by his vision of a Catholic Church that is open, compassionate, and focused on the needs of the most vulnerable,” the Taoiseach said in a statement.

-“He shared with us his deep concern with the issues of social justice and human rights, and his profound commitment to alleviating suffering.”
+“He was a voice for the voiceless, the marginalised, the poor, the migrants, and in a world which is turbulent and where there has been shocking conflict, I think he was a very pure voice of love and mercy,” he said on Monday.

+“He got the fundamentals right in terms of urging people to cease conflict, to cease war and he promoted peace everywhere he went.
+He had the dignity of every human being as central to his philosophy.”

+He said his legacy would be one of “opening up the Church” and to “set in train a journey of change that will still manifest itself in the time ahead”.

-He said that people would also remember the Pope’s “expression of pain and shame” during the visit over historic child abuse in the Catholic Church.
+He said that people would also remember the Pope’s “expression of pain and shame” during his 2018 visit over historic child abuse in the Catholic Church.

-“During his visit to Ireland, many will also remember Pope Francis’s expression of pain and shame about historic child abuse in the Catholic Church and his outrage about the failure of Church authorities to adequately address these appalling crimes.”
+Speaking at Fairyhouse on Monday, he said: “In Ireland, I think he did deal with the issues of child sexual abuse within the Catholic Church, acknowledged his own failings in that regard, and in many ways, his non-judgmental approach to life itself enabled him to deal with these issues, perhaps ultimately, more effectively than maybe others.”

 Meanwhile, Mr Harris said the 2018 visit “was particularly significant, inspiring hope and renewal within the Church”.